 Be eager to do good, and be confident that you are well able in Christ to do what is right.
-If you suffer for doing God’s Will, you still have blessings laid aside for you.
-If it is Christ we sanctify and honor in our hearts, we will have no room to stumble.
-Though we may be reviled, we have an audience of One, Who should matter more to us.
-If we are asked to give an account of our hope and faith, we can answer with confidence.
+If you suffer for doing God’s Will, you are still within God’s Will.
+As we sanctify and honor Christ in our hearts, we will have no room to stumble.
+When asked to give an account of our hope and faith, we can respond with confidence.
 As hard as it is to not become irritated by those who question our faith, we have to respond with humility.
 It is Christ Who continues to make us who we are meant to be.
 We are not more valuable to Him than those who get under our skin.
-He died for the whole world.
+He died for everyone’s sins.
+But for our submission to Christ, we are no different from those who have rejected His Authority.
 We don’t need to fear those who slander us.
-We maintain a good conscience by continuing to do good.
+We can maintain a good conscience by continuing to do good.

 We should be excited about who we have become in Christ.
 When we gave our lives to Christ, we were not polished or refined before God.
-If we were to tell others about who we really were, many would not approve.
+If we were to tell others about who we really were, many would be appalled.
 Yet, God chose us for His Glory.
 Not only does God choose those who fall short of the world’s expectations, but also those He is underwhelmed with because they are sinners.
 However we slice it, we are not remarkable.
 But for Christ, we have nothing to be proud of.
 Be confident as Christ’s chosen, in spite of your frailties.
 God has set His seal of approval on you, regardless of who you are.
 He is no respecter of persons.
 God uses those who are considered garden-variety to confound the haughty.
 He will use those who are willing to know Him and learn from Him.
 We should only boast of the work of Christ in us.
+And we should never look down on others regardless of their station in life.
 He is our wisdom, not measured by academic achievements; but by righteousness, sanctification and redemption.

-Most of us want to feel like we belong in groups of people we spend time with.
+Most of us want to feel like we belong within groups of people that we spend time with.
 Unfortunately, we will not be accepted by everyone.
 We don’t have to try to fit in where we may not be welcome.
-There are people we know don’t share our values and are uncomfortable to be around.
+There are people who don’t share our values and are uncomfortable to be around.
 Though we may try to get along with everyone, we don’t have to try to impress everyone.
 We have to be content with who we are, by not trying to become what others would like us to be.
-Don’t lose your soul for another’s approval, by forfeiting your principles for their accolades.
+Don’t lose your soul for another’s approval, by forfeiting your principles, for their accolades.
 Don’t be ashamed of your identity in Christ or His Ways.
-Be willing to lose this life to gain His Life for you.
+Be willing to lose this life to gain His Life in you.

 We deny Christ by living as though we don’t know Him.
 There’s a distinction between Christ’s followers and those who are not.
 Those who are ashamed of Him will deny His Presence in their lives.
 They will do so by conforming to the world’s expectations, letting their guard down and participating in what is against Christ’s Teachings.
-In the adulterous and sinful generation, as Christ put it, is no place to sacrifice your soul.
-They are not worth the value of your soul.
+In this adulterous and sinful generation, as Christ put it, is no place to sacrifice your soul.
+It is not worth forfeiting your soul for those who don’t have any regard for theirs.
 If you lack the confidence to live for Christ, you lack the courage to preserve your soul.
 Don’t succumb under the pressure to impress others, at the expense of eternity.
 If you are not ashamed of The Lord Jesus, He will honor you before His Father.
 The Lord Jesus will be ashamed of all those who play into the hands of those who have rejected Him.

 Through You we will push down our enemies; Through Your Name we will trample those who rise up against us.
 6 For I will not trust in my bow, nor shall my sword save me.
 7 But You have saved us from our enemies, and have put to shame those who hated us.
 8 In God we boast all day long, and praise Your Name forever (Psalm 44).

 Don’t put your hope sorely on your strength, experience or human means.
 Put your hope in Almighty God.
 He is our shield, strong defense and victory.
 By His Mighty Name, He will save us from those who rise against us.
 If you put your confidence in God, you will not be overcome by your enemies.
 God will rescue and fight for those who hope in Him alone.
-Those who thrust aside their resources for God’s Provision will not be put to shame.
+Those who trust in God’s Provision will not be put to shame.
 In Him alone we can boast of victory and do so all day long.

 15 For thus says The Lord God, The Holy One of Israel: “In returning and resting you shall be saved; In quietness and confidence shall be your strength.”
 But you would not, 16 and you said, “No, for we will flee on horses”— Therefore you shall flee!
 And, “We will ride on swift horses”— Therefore those who pursue you shall be swift!”
 (Isaiah 30)